Skip to Content

 Louisbourg

-Home to the largest military fort reconstruction in North America that depicts French colonial life in the 1700s, once you’ve been to Louisbourg, you’ll see exactly why its a popular location for historical films and features.
+Home to the largest military fort reconstruction in North America, step back in time as you step through the gate to the world of French colonial life in the 1700s.
+Once you’ve been to the Fortress of Louisbourg, you’ll see exactly why it continues to be a popular film location for historical films and features.

 Discover Louisbourg